huazhihao/kubespy/README.md

 Unlike [kubectl-debug](https://github.com/verb/kubectl-debug), `kubespy` doesn't require the prerequisites of 1. `EphemeralContainers` to be enabled in the cluster 2. `shareProcessNamespace` to be enabled for the application pod.
 The reasons are 1. `EphemeralContainers` is still in early alpha state and is not suitable for production clusters 2. modifying the spec of `shareProcessNamespace` will destroy the original application pod as well as the evidences inside.

-Meanwhile `kubespy` has its prerequisite - the node that hosting the application pod needs to run on a docker runtime with admin privileges.
+Meanwhile `kubespy` has its prerequisite - the node hosting the application pod needs to run on a docker runtime with admin privileges.

 ## Installation